Grim And Hopeful Global Trends To Watch In 2020 (And Fold Into A Zine)

 Interest in "cash transfers" – as this form of aid is often referred to – is likely to get even bigger over the coming decade, says David Evans, a senior fellow at the Washington D.C. think tank Center for Global Development.

 One reason is that researchers will increasingly be able to study the long-term effects of some of the earliest large-scale cash transfer programs – a series of government assistance schemes that began in Latin America in the late 1990s.
-Already "we're starting to see the first wave of long-term evaluations," says Evans, who is on leave as chief economist at the World Bank.
+Already "we're starting to see the first wave of long-term evaluations," says Evans, who is on leave as a lead economist at the World Bank.

 So far the evidence suggests that poor people who received this cash aid mainly used it to meet short-term needs – like giving their families enough food each day – rather than finding ways to lift themselves out of poverty in a permanent way.
 But these families were also able to give their children more schooling.
 And now that the kids are aging into the workforce, it will become clear whether the extra education translates into enough additional income to vault this next generation out of poverty.
 If so, says Evans, "that will be an exciting thing to find." -- Nurith Aizenman